 Pay TV services are changing.
 These days, you can sign up for something that's called a live TV streaming service.
 Is that exactly what it sounds like?
 Well, yes, but let's run through it anyway, because these services offer some distinct advantages over the old-school legacy pay TV services that they're competing against.

 Live TV streaming services allow you to stream live TV on almost any device you can think of.
 The content you love follows you everywhere, and you can watch it on your phone as easily as you can watch it on your big screen.
 And it's all cheaper, too.

 How is it cheaper?
 Well, partly because of the competition (there are no regional monopolies to worry about when you're delivering streaming content over the internet).
 But it's also because of the channel bundles these services offer, which can be slimmer and trimmer than their old-school cable counterparts.
 Sometimes called “skinny bundles,” these live TV streaming services offer nothing but the hits, stripping away little-watched networks and offering the channels that you actually want for less.

 One of those channels you actually want is truTV (we assume – otherwise, why are you still reading?).
 So did any of these skinny bundles see fit to keep truTV?
 They sure did.
 Here are the live TV streaming services that will allow you to watch truTV without cable.

 Stream truTV for free with Hulu

 You may already know Hulu for its streaming video on demand (SVOD) service, which works just like the ones from competitors like Netflix.
-But Hulu is competing in the live TV streaming market, too, thanks to its $39.99-per-month Hulu with Live TV service (the price of Hulu with Live TV is going up to $44.99 per month starting in late February of 2019).
+But Hulu is competing in the live TV streaming market, too, thanks to its Hulu + Live TV service.
 The single base bundle available through this service is filled with great channels, including — appropriately enough, for our purposes here — truTV.
-You can read our review of Hulu with Live TV, or you can check it out for yourself by signing up for the free trial (the button above).
+You can read our review of Hulu with Live TV to learn more, or you can check it out for yourself by signing up for the free trial (the button above).